 Nearby: The High Line, the Vessel, Javits Center

 I honestly thought the Vessel was a parking garage until people started posting pictures of it on Instagram saying how they waited in a huge line to get in… so if you are one of those people, or if you gave up on waiting in line, take a walk across the West Side Highway again and have a meal by the water.
 They’ve got American fare like fish and chips, but it’s a cool spot for the kids to run around while mom and dad drink a cold one on the water.
-I’m putting this in Level 2 because it’s obviously not air conditioned.
+I’m putting this in Level 2 because it’s outdoors and therefore a seasonal choice from late spring to late fall.

 About the kids: They are not adventurous eaters.
 They have needs.
 The baby is interested in the texture of the food as it oozes through his hands and rubs in his hair.
 When my three year old finishes a meal it looks like a bloody massacre.
 He’s perfectly capable of using a fork and knife, but he occasionally prefers to smash his food on the table with his fists and then vacuum it up with his mouth.
 My oldest is five, and he’s truly getting better, but one of his favorite activities is insulting whatever meal is placed in front of him.
 Yesterday we made a chicken adaptation of Minimalist Baker’s Pad Thai, which he has had many times before, and he said, “Pad Thai?
 More like Pad Stink!!”
 This brought out thunderous laughter from the older two and scared the baby to tears.